 Leadership

-Rev. Myozen Joan Amaral
+Rev. Myozen Joan Amaral (she/ella)

 Founder and Guiding Teacher

-Rev. Myozen Joan Amaral is a dharma lineage holder in the Soto Zen tradition as passed down through Shunryu Suzuki Roshi and San Francisco Zen Center.
+Rev. Myozen Joan Amaral (she/ella) is a dharma lineage holder in the Soto Zen tradition as passed down through Shunryu Suzuki Roshi and San Francisco Zen Center.
 Since establishing the Zen Center in 2012, she has been exploring the connection between zazen, social justice, self-care, and creativity as a path of true happiness and mutual awakening.

 Rev. Dr. Andre Bennett